 We, as the Designer Interviews ("DI") had the distinct pleasure and opportunity to interview award-winning, most creative and innovative Katarzyna Starzyk ("KS").

 Katarzyna is an Architect with over fourteen years of professional experience gained in recognized architectural studios, e.g. at Fiszer Atelier 41 in Warsaw and Paris.
 Determination in pursuing the goal and implementing the architectural vision allows us to build a wide range of clients who are satisfied with the studio's designs.
-Katarzyna has been a member of the Mazovian Regional Chamber of Architects for 10 years.
+Katarzyna has been a member of the Mazovian Regional Chamber of Architects since 2009.
 In 2015, she founded her own studio.
 At the beginning, focusing on interior design, over time, expanding its offer with architectural designs of single-family, multi-family and service buildings.

 Katarzyna Starzyk Designs